Zeal8bit/Zeal-NativeEmulator/README.md

 Thanks to its native implementation, this emulator is also much more portable, it can be adapted to other platforms including (but not limited to) WASM and Android.
 See the [Ports](#ports) section for more details.

 Additionally, because the emulator runs directly on the host system, it's much easier to work with local files, for example, using files to emulate EEPROMs, microSD/TF cards, CF cards, and more.
-The emulator supports a several command-line options, making it ideal for automation.
+The emulator supports several command-line options, making it ideal for automation.

 ## Build